 Questions: “Game of Thrones” has been delving into the spiritual lately as

-religious figures have come to the forefront.
+religious figures have emerged.
 What significance will they have?

 Is anyone else ready for something that actually counts as exciting to happen?